saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp7.jpg">

 * Press the "Login" button and then press "Yes" to ignore any warning about connecting to an unknown server.
-* Enter the password you used earlier and then press OK.
+* If applicable, enter the password you used earlier for your pem file, and then press OK.
 You should now be connected to the file system of the Linux machine hosting your S/4HANA system.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp8.jpg">